multani/gcp-changelog/content/compute-engine/index.md

 ### Changed

-The kernel `dist-tag` that supports the Rocky Linux Optimized and Accelerator images on Compute Engine is being updated from `elX_ycld_next` to `elX_y_ciq` as part of the consolidation of CIQ's kernel trees.
+As part of the consolidation of CIQ's kernel trees, the kernel `dist-tag` that supports the Rocky Linux Optimized and Accelerator images on Compute Engine is changing from `elX_ycld_next` to `elX_y_ciq`.
 There are no changes to Secure Boot or GPG signing keys.

-For example, `6.12.0-55.32.1.el10_0cld_next.2.1` to `6.12.0-55.39.1.el10_0_ciq.2.1`, where the `cld_next` tag is swapped with `ciq`.
+For example, `6.12.0-55.32.1.el10_0cld_next.2.1` changes to `6.12.0-55.39.1.el10_0_ciq.2.1`, where `ciq` replaces the `cld_next` tag.

 This change affects the Rocky Linux 8, 9, and 10 optimized and accelerator images in an upcoming kernel update over the next month.
 The major version 8 and 9 kernels now include FIPS 140-3 patches as part of CIQ's ongoing FIPS 140-3 validation efforts for Rocky Linux.
 These patches have no effect if FIPS mode is not enabled.
 There are no code changes to the major version 10 kernel.

-The kernel source tree is available at CIQ's [kernel-src-tree](https://github.com/ctrliq/kernel-src-tree) GitHub repository.
+You can find the kernel source tree in the CIQ [kernel-src-tree](https://github.com/ctrliq/kernel-src-tree) GitHub repository.

 ### Feature

-**Generally available**: You can use future reservations to request to reserve capacity starting on a specific date up to one year in the future.
-For more information, see
-[About future reservation requests](https://docs.cloud.google.com/ai-hypercomputer/docs/reserve-capacity).
+**Generally available**: Future reservations let you reserve capacity for a specific date up to one year in advance.
+For more information, see [About future reservation requests](https://docs.cloud.google.com/ai-hypercomputer/docs/reserve-capacity).

 ---